 You probably didn’t think that something as simple as a missing tooth could cause you to experience other serious health issues, but it can.
-As bacteria builds up on your gums over time, it can travel to other parts of your body and contribute to illness such as:
+As bacteria build up on your gums over time, they can travel to other parts of your body and contribute to illness such as:

 - Heart disease